AICONSlab/HyperMapp3r/docs/docker.md

     docker run hello-world

-## Pulling HyperMapp3r's Docker immge
+## Pulling HyperMapp3r's Docker image

 While you can download various Docker images, for the sake of this tutorial pull the HyperMpp3r image